astropy/SPISEA/docs/index.rst

 Contributions
 ---------------
+Have an idea?
+We'd love to have you join our team!
-We encourage contributions to SPISEA, particular those that add support for star formation histories, new models, higher spectral resolution, etc.
+We strongly encourage contributions to SPISEA.

 For feature additions, we ask that users make their own fork of the repository, make their changes, and then submit a pull